krim404/DellXPS15-9550-OSX/Tutorial_10.15.md

 sudo /Applications/Install\ macOS\ Catalina.app/Contents/Resources/createinstallmedia --volume /Volumes/Catalina --nointeraction
 ```

-then install clover onto the USB stick (use the pkg in Additional) and select to 'install it in the ESP' by clicking on advanced when possible.
+then install clover onto the USB stick (use google) and select to 'install it in the ESP' by clicking on advanced when possible.
 Check twice that you definitely selected the USB stick as the target, installing clover on the internal HDD/SSD can break your system!

 Mount the hidden EFI partition of the USB Stick by entering